 All work must be paid in full before the item is shipped — no exceptions.
 For custom orders, a 50% deposit is required with the balance due before the order ships.
 I will provide drawings, screen shots and pictures of the finished product.

-I accept (and prefer) personal checks.
-For immediate online payment you can use Venmo (available for both Android and iPhone) with any major credit card or Zelle Pay, which is a bank-to-bank service offered by most financial institutions.
-A money request is sent to your mobile phone.
+At the risk of seeming un-American, I am completely frustrated with the post office.
+Checks sometimes take 2 weeks to arrive.
+For that reason, all payments must be done electronically.
+I accept Venmo (available for both Android and iPhone) and Zelle Pay, which is a bank-to-bank service offered by most financial institutions.
 I do not accept PayPal.
 For online invoicing I use Square; however credit card processing fees continue to rise and can be costly for small businesses like mine.
-Therefore, all online credit card payments over $25 will have a 3% fee added.
+Therefore, all online credit card payments over $50 will have a 3% fee added.

 If you have any other questions, please contact me.
 I will add to this section as issues arise.